steve-ad-s/crypto-dictionary/candlesticks/ThreeOutsideUp.md

 ![[Three Outside Up - Down.png]]

-The Three Outside Up is a three-candle bullish reversal pattern.
-It is an even stronger confirmation of a reversal than the [[BullishEngulfingPattern]] alone.
+The Three Outside Up is a three-candle bullish reversal pattern that is a stronger confirmation of the initial [[Bullish Engulfing Pattern]].

+## Relevance & Type

+- **Relevance:** Major
+- **Type:** Triple-Candle Bullish Reversal

 ## Logical Behavior

-This pattern shows a powerful shift from bearish sentiment to a confirmed bullish reversal over three sessions.
+This pattern tells a story in two parts: first, a powerful reversal signaled by the Engulfing candle, and second, the confirmation of that new upward trend.

 1.  **First Candle (Bearish):** The first candle is a small bearish (black/red) candle that occurs during a downtrend.
 2.  **Second Candle (Bullish Engulfing):** The second candle is a long bullish (white/green) candle that completely engulfs the body of the first candle.
 This forms a classic [[BullishEngulfingPattern]], which is the first major sign of the reversal.